The Minima Moralia of Wine Labels

 Wine labels are great fun.
 I say this from the lucky perspective of not having to design them or to make the excruciating choices of the “perfect” descriptors for their back labels.
 I also usually know how to read them, unless they’re in Cyrillic, Japanese or Chinese.

-Back in June, I presented a lecture for Select Wines of Romania.
+Back in June, I presented a lecture on Romanian wines.
 Leading up to the event, I asked lots of questions about the different wineries’ labels.
 History, romance, tradition and terroir were subtly laced into their designs.
 The day of the tasting half a dozen people separately commented on how great many of the labels were.
 Bravo!

 One line in particular from Domeniul Coroanei Segarcea captivated me.
 The label for each wine is a close-up of a person who embodies the wine’s style.
 The idea behind the cleverly named Minima Moralia line, named after Theodor Adorno’s collection of aphorisms, is to “consider” the wine as reflected through the person.